SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 * Global Programme of Action for the Protection of the Marine Environment from Land-based Activities is hosted by the UN environment program, and is an intergovernmental action program.
 * MARPOL is the International convention for the prevention of pollution from ships (International Maritime Organization)

-`pollution` covers various kinds (e.g. noise pollution). `"effluent$" OR "runoff" OR "run off" OR "eutrophicat*" OR "ecotox*" OR "pesticide$"` will cover various types of pollution from agriculture and aquaculture.
+`pollution` covers various kinds (e.g. noise pollution).
 In this phrase, specific pollutants (e.g. `mercury`) do not need to be combined with `pollution or contamination`, because the action terms are all related to pollution.

 ```Ceylon =
 TS=